Frequently Asked Questions

 Q. What if my grades aren’t as good as I wish they were?

 A. You have several options.
 If the problem is one or two semesters where there is a reason for it (a parent was ill, you were training for the Olympics, etc.) you can explain that in your personal statement.
-If your science grades are particularly low, it is a good idea to go to a post-bac program after graduation and show what you can do now that you are serious about it.
-There are also many, many wonderful options in the health care field besides being an allopathic physician.
+If your science grades are particularly low, it is a good idea to go to a post-baccalaureate program after graduation and show what you can do now that you are serious about it.
+There are also many, many wonderful options in the health care field besides being a physician.
 Talk to a member of the committee to help you explore these.

 Q. I am sure I want to go to medical school after graduation.
 What do I need to do?